pactflow/katacoda-workshops/pactflow-getting-started-java/step2.md

 ## The Consumer

 Time to create our consumer code base.
+Your terminal should currently be cloning the following repository: https://github.com/pactflow/example-consumer-java-junit

 In our project, we're going to need:

 * A model (the `Product` class) to represent the data returned from the Product API
 * A client (the `ProductClient`) which will be responsible for making the HTTP calls to the Product API and returning an internal representation of an Product.

-Note that to create a Pact test, you do need to write the code that executes the HTTP requests to your service (in your client class), but you don't need to write the full stack of consumer code (eg. the UI).
+To be able to create a Pact test, you _do_ need to write the code that executes the HTTP requests to your service (in your client class), but you don't need to write the full stack of consumer code (eg. the UI).
+That is to say, you can start writing Pact tests before all of your consumer code is ready.

-We'll be running the following commands from the sub-project in `/root/example-consumer-java-junit`
+_NOTE_: We'll be running the following commands from the sub-project in `/root/example-consumer-java-junit`, and your terminal should already be in this directory.

 ### Scope of a Consumer Pact Test